Table of Contents

 What is a pilonidal cyst?

-A pilonidal cyst is a small sac inside the skin that is usually located near the tailbone at the top of the buttocks crease.
-Pilonidal (say: “pie-low-NYE-dull”) means “nest of hairs.”
-A pilonidal cyst can contain hair, skin fragments and other abnormal tissue.
+A pilonidal cyst is a small sac that sticks up from inside the skin.
+It’s usually located near the tailbone at the top of the buttocks crease.
+A pilonidal cyst can contain hair, skin fragments, and other tissue.

-A pilonidal cyst may not have any symptoms besides a small pit or dimple on the skin.
-However, sometimes pilonidal cysts become infected.
-When this happens, the cyst can become a painful abscess—a swollen, inflamed sac filled with pus (a thick, whitish-yellow fluid).
-Rarely, an infected pilonidal cyst can cause a fever.
+A pilonidal cyst may appear as a small pit or dimple on the skin.
+At first, you may have no symptoms.
+However, sometimes pilonidal cysts can become infected.
+When this happens, the cyst can become very painful.
+If it’s infected, you also may notice:

 What causes pilonidal cysts?